open-telemetry/opentelemetry-collector-contrib/processor/filterprocessor/README.md

 The above config will filter out any Metric that both has the name "my.metric" and has at least one datapoint with a label of 'my_label="abc123"'.

-For logs 'expr` filter evaluates the supplied boolean expressions per LogRecord.
+For logs `expr` filter evaluates the supplied boolean expressions per LogRecord.

 See [expr documentation for logs](../../internal/coreinternal/processor/filterexpr/README.md#logs) for available environment variables and functions.